Dagmawi-Guangul/Dagmawi-Guangul/README.md

 🎓 I am a passionate Computer Science student at Minnesota State University, with an expected graduation in May 2026.

-🚀 My academic journey has equipped me with a solid foundation in various domains, including Data Structures, Algorithms Analysis, Artificial Intelligence, Machine Learning, Data Science, Statistics, and Bioinformatics.
+🚀 My personal & academic journey has equipped me with a solid foundation in various domains, including Data Structures, Algorithms Analysis, Artificial Intelligence, Machine Learning, Data Science, Statistics, and Bioinformatics.

 🔍 Currently exploring the realms of Natural Language Processing(NLP), Data Visualization, and mainly Machine Learning.